roone858/School-Managment-System/api/README.md

 - Student Management - ability to create, update and delete student records, including
 - personal information, contact details, enrollment status, and academic progress.
 - Teacher Management - ability to create, update and delete teacher records, including
-- personal information, contact details, qualifications, and courses taught.
+- personal information, contact details, qualifications, and subjects taught.
-- Course Management - ability to create, update and delete course records, including course descriptions, course schedules, and course materials.
+- Subject Management - ability to create, update and delete subject records, including subject descriptions, subject schedules, and subject materials.
 - Attendance Tracking - ability to record and view attendance for each student in a class.
 These are just some of the features that a school management API can have.
 The specific features will depend on the requirements of the school or educational institution that is using the API.